atrosekta/rust-electrical-wiki/content/industrial.md

   so to get around it you just need another conveyor that isnt connected to the furnaces, on which you can get a correct filter fail / pass output.
   [this rustrician bp](https://www.rustrician.io/?circuit=1f0b982f75e15fd1c39def617e7eb9b1) show it
+- another bug currently there is that some items wont be picked up by conveyors ...
+  it appears to be stackable items that also have health, ladders and fuses for example.

 ---